-Last summer my wife had shoulder surgery and eight months later the bills are still coming in.
+Last summer my wife had shoulder surgery, and eight months later the bills are still coming in.
 Yes, we have health insurance, but as everyone who’s ever had a large medical procedure knows, you get bills from people you didn’t even know were in the operating room.
+So here’s come advice on how to take control of your medical bills, based on personal experience.

 I had some idea how to handle this situation already, but this experience has taught me a few things about how to deal with medical claims, and that’s what I want to share.